ravenprotocol/ravenverse/README.md

 https://www.ravenprotocol.com/

 ## Goals of the Public Beta
-1. Allow the developer community to successfully spin up a local instance of the Raven Server and Raven Client that is able to communicate with each other.
+1. Allow users to run a local instance of the Raven Server and Raven Client that can communicate with each other.
-2. Test how computations are stored, passed, and processed between the Server to the Client.
+2. Test how simple computations are stored, passed, and processed between the Server to the Client.
 3. Provide the foundation to allow developers to plug in their own libraries or algorithms to train using the Raven Distribution Framework.

 #### Installation Instructions